Vincenius/bsky-embed/README.md

 # Bluesky Embed

-Work in progress...
+A web-component to easily embed a bluesky feed

 ## todos

-- add links and mentions to post
-- modal loading screen
-- todo typescript errors
+- fix typescript errors
 - documentation
-- demo website
 - upload to npm